 The ability to catalog projects and score them in terms of normalized costs and benefits, presents an opportunity to utilize data to more effectively manage the project portfolio.
-Project portfolio management solutions are the enemy of the hunch.
-They are designed to gather data and model estimates in order to come up with reliable predictions on which projects will generate the greatest returns.
+Project portfolio management solutions are designed to gather data and model estimates in order to come up with reliable predictions on which projects will generate the greatest returns.

 Prioritization of projects isn’t the only responsibility of project portfolio management software though.
 After all, selecting the right projects is only half the battle.
 Projects must be well-managed in order to achieve the desired results.
-PPM systems are designed to help handle risk analysis, change requests, budgeting, and resource allocations across the enterprise, in order to accomplish the end of goal of successfully executing your most important strategic initiatives.
+PPM solutions are designed to help handle risk analysis, change requests, budgeting, and resource allocations across the enterprise, in order to accomplish the end of goal of successfully executing your most important strategic initiatives.

 Executives and key decision-makers are utilizing PPM software to enhance portfolio management across a variety of project types, including:

 The central functional capabilities of project portfolio management systems include:

-- Analytics and dashboards.
-Strong reporting capabilities are required to distill large data sets into project prioritization and performance metrics.
+|Reporting Tools||Strong reporting capabilities are required to distill large data sets into project performance and prioritization metrics.
 Graphical presentations of data simplify the complexity of managing numerous projects in various life-cycle stages.|

 |Budgeting||Integration with financial systems and budgeting software can help identify capital availability and likely project costs, which can be utilized in the cost benefits analysis to determine project prioritization.|

 |Request Management and Ideation||Often PPM systems will incorporate submission tools to collect project ideas from across the enterprise.|

 If you are at the point where you are looking to find good project portfolio management options to evaluate, we can help.
 We offer a free software search service designed to help save you time finding the right program for your organization.
 Get started today!